Neuromodulation Market Size and Share

 Neuromodulation Market Analysis by Mordor Intelligence

-The neuromodulation devices market is valued at USD 6.64 billion in 2025 and is projected to reach USD 10.06 billion by 2030, registering a steady 8.64% CAGR.
+The neuromodulation market size is valued at USD 6.64 billion in 2025 and is projected to reach USD 10.06 billion by 2030, registering a steady 8.64% CAGR.
 Rising clinical adoption beyond chronic pain, the shift to rechargeable implantable pulse generators, and cloud-enabled data analytics are amplifying procedure volumes and accelerating vendor service revenues.
 Closed-loop spinal cord stimulators and deep-brain systems dominate because physicians can verify functional gains through real-time telemetry, reinforcing payer confidence.
 Regional expansion is equally pivotal: while North America still represents about 45% of global demand, Asia-Pacific centers are booking double-digit case growth, encouraged by universal insurance reforms and an ageing population demanding drug-free pain relief.
-Competitive moves now hinge on integrated hardware-software platforms; manufacturers that combine neuromodulation with remote programmers and analytics are shortening programming sessions for clinicians and expanding the Neuromodulation Devices market into outpatient pathways.
+Competitive moves now hinge on integrated hardware-software platforms; manufacturers that combine neuromodulation with remote programmers and analytics are shortening programming sessions for clinicians and expanding the neuromodulation market into outpatient pathways.

 Key Report Takeaways